cshaley/bracketeer/README.md

 ```

 `resultsPath` is an optional `CSV` file containing
 results of games already played.
-If it is provided then the
+If it is provided then in
-in the cases that the team the user predicted to win
+the cases that the team the user predicted to win
 loses, it will substitute the actual winning team.
 This is
 intended to visualize the predictions for later rounds, after the
 match-ups are set.